stormpath/stormpath-sdk-php/README.md

 instance must be used to start interactions with Stormpath.

 ### Cache
 By default all items will be cached.
-This will use Shared Memory caching if nothing is defined.
+This will use Memory caching if nothing is defined.
 The caching happens automatically for you so you do not have to think about it.
 There are many reason why you may want to cache api calls to the Stormpath API where the main reason is speed.
 Caching allows you to make one api call over a set amount of time while all subsequent calls to